-Generally, securities of a company are freely transferable though there may be certain restrictions imposed on the transfer of shares of the private company as provided in the articles.
+Generally, securities of a company are freely transferable though there may be certain restrictions on the transfer of shares of the private company as provided in the articles.

-Time limit on Issuing Share transfer Certificate
+Time Limit on Issuing Share Transfer Certificate

 Stamp Duty on the Transfer of Shares

-Companies Act, 2013 provides that share transfer form has to be duly stamped with adequate value and should be dated and canceled as in accordance with section 12 of the Indian Stamp Act when the share transfer form is to be sent to the board of directors.
+Also, it should be cancelled in accordance with Section 12 of the Indian Stamp Act(2), when you have to send the share transfer form is to be sent to the board of directors.

 Determination of Valuation of Shares